rawatraghav/BellState_Generator/README.md

 ---
 ## Results and Comparison ##
 - The results are taken for measurements 1, 10, 100 and 1000 respectively.
-- The optimized value of theta over a range of 1000 iterations of given number of shots have been calculated.
+- The optimized value of `angle` over a range of 1000 iterations of given number of shots have been calculated.
 - Expected output: 90 degrees or a multiple of 90 degrees

 ### 1. Gradient Descent